What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 Side effects from the COVID-19 vaccine are not severe or dangerous, and it is not likely that they would cause a child to miss school.

-What if my child is exposed to COVID-19 before vaccination or between doses?
+What if my child is exposed to COVID-19 before a dose of COVID-19 vaccine?

-If your child is exposed to COVID-19 before vaccination, they should complete their quarantine before starting the vaccination series.
-If your child is exposed to COVID-19 after receiving a vaccine dose but before finishing the series, they should complete their quarantine before getting their next COVID-19 dose.
-It’s okay to delay the next dose beyond the recommended interval for this reason.
+If your child is exposed to COVID-19 before vaccination, they should take certain precautions per CDC before starting the vaccination series.
+If your child is exposed to COVID-19 after receiving a vaccine dose but before finishing the series, they should follow CDC precautions before getting their next COVID-19 dose.
+It's okay to delay the next dose beyond the recommended interval for this reason.

-Please let your child’s health care provider or vaccine administrator (e.g., clinic where your child will be receiving the vaccine) know if you need to reschedule their vaccine appointment due to quarantine.
-Completing quarantine before getting the COVID-19 will help protect those around your child from infection.
+Please let your child's healthcare provider or vaccine administrator (e.g., clinic where your child will be receiving the vaccine) know if you need to reschedule their vaccine appointment due to a recent exposure.

 What if my child is infected with the virus that causes COVID-19 before vaccination or between doses?